Since 2001

 • Treating an 8-bedroom as a scaled-up 5-bedroom — ignoring that it’s a fundamentally different guest profile (group travel, not extended family)

-• Under-investing in outdoor entertaining ($3-4k scope on a property that sleeps 20) — the lanai photo is a primary conversion driver at this tier
+• Under-scoping outdoor entertaining (minimal patio set on a property that sleeps 20) — the lanai photo is a primary conversion driver at this tier

 • Choosing one mega-bunk-room over two themed bunk rooms — the latter outperforms in both listing photos and review quality